 Convictions for Stolen P

-To convict someone of buying or possessing stolen property, Virginia law requires that the prosecution prove the property was:
+To convict someone of buying or possessing stolen property, the prosecution has to prove that the property was:

 - Bought and/or concealed with the knowledge that the item was stolen.